CCR-project/CCR/README.md

 or, you can use the Docker image that we submitted:

-2. Run `sudo docker load < CCR.tar; sudo docker run -it alxest/popl23ae /bin/bash`.
+2. Run `sudo docker load < CCR.tar && sudo docker run -it alxest/popl23ae /bin/bash`.

 ### Installing manually with raw source code